 Tickets cost $14 per person and are free for kids under 5.

-The box office opens at 4:15 AM Thanksgiving morning, or you can buy tickets online here and avoid the (highly probable) risk of the event selling out.
+The box office opens at 3:00 AM Thanksgiving morning.
+You can also buy tickets in person in advance at Pier 33.
 If it does sell out only a very small number of tickets will be available the morning of the ceremony.

-The event was born as a remembrance of the Occupation of Alcatraz by Indians of All Tribes in 1969-71, which focused attention on the land rights and living conditions of Indians in the United States on a day dedicated to celebrating the arrival of Europeans.
-More broadly, it seeks to honor the traditions of the indigenous peoples on the day that attention is normally devoted elsewhere.
+The event seeks to honor the traditions of the indigenous peoples on the day that attention is normally devoted elsewhere.
 It’s also sometimes referred to as Unthanksgiving Day or Un-Thanksgiving Day.

 For some Native Americans it has further personal significance as a celebration of their personal relationship with nature.